How to deal with back-to-school butterflies

 – Repeat several times.

 “13 Helpful Phrases You Can Say to Calm an Anxious Child” for the parent who feels stuck (and ineffective) saying, “Don’t worry — you’ll be fine!”
-This blog provides some helpful alternatives.
+This blog provides some helpful alternatives

 KidsHealth has excellent information on everything from safety and school jitters, to homework and health issues.

-Books about this topic
+Books about heading back-to-school

 To Read with Little Ones: